 - Member, Advisory Board of the Clean Energy Business Incubator Program, Stony Brook University

 Representative Speaking and Coaching/Advisory Engagements

-- Stanford Ignite in New York (Entrepreneurship Certificate): Lecturer, Spring 2015; Mentor, Spring 2016
+- Stanford Ignite in New York (Entrepreneurship Certificate): Lecturer and Mentor

-- Presenter on Artificial Intelligence and the Practice of Law, CUNY Law School, April 2018
+- Presenter on Artificial Intelligence and the Practice of Law, CUNY Law School

 - Regular presentations before Bar Association groups